dobeok/analyze-pokernow-games/README.md

 Intro/Motivation
 ---
 During the lockdown, my friend group couldn't meet face to face and play board games together.
-We found some online options for our casual games.
-One unintended consequence is that after the game sessions, I can get the game logs and analyze it!
+We found some online alternatives for our casual games (thanks to [pokernow.club](https://www.pokernow.club/)).
+One unintended consequence is that after the game sessions, I can download the game logs and analyze it!
 I wanted to find out what the winning players are doing differently, and hopefully improve my game.

 Since the raw log file is quite unstructured, I spent most of the time cleaning the data.
 I primarily used pandas together with SQL.